-Land Use
+Land use

 The VMC in 2010 contains an 8-storey office building, three mid-rise hotels and a number of low-rise, low-density uses, including large-format retail and heavy industrial facilities, all served by surface parking and suburban in their site organization.
 Although most of the development west of Jane Street was built this century and may remain for the foreseeable future, much of the VMC remains vacant, creating the opportunity for significant intensification and the development of destinations and places befitting a downtown.
+In fact, there have recently been a number of proposals for high-density residential development in the area.

-Transit Initiatives
+Transit initiatives

 Major rapid transit initiatives are sparking development interest in the VMC and are the primary impetuses for the VMC Secondary Plan.
-The extension of the Spadina Subway Line to the VMC is expected to be completed and operational by 2016.
+The extension of the Spadina Subway Line to the VMC is expected to be completed and operational by 20165.
 VIVA service on Avenue 7 will be upgraded as the corridor intensifies, with long-term plans for dedicated transit lanes and upgrading from busses to light rail vehicles.
 A planned bus terminal linked to the subway station will contribute to the creation of a major multi-modal transit hub at Highway 7 and Millway Avenue.
 The 407 bus transitway being planned will have a stop just south of the 407, one subway stop from the VMC.